mvolkmann/blog/src/astro.md

   This enables inspecting interactive components that are marked with a `client:*` directive.
+  These directives can only be applied to non-Astro components.

   Click this button to display an outline around all the interactive components on the page.